hackartscience/hackartscience.github.io/projects.md

 ---
 layout: page
-title: Experiments
+title: Projects
-subtitle: Here is where the things we tinker on live until they graduate and become projects
+subtitle: Here is where the lasting things we tinker on live
 permalink: /experiments/
 ---